slightknack/slightknack.dev/content/daily/_index.md

 # Things to write about

 - habits and transition points
+- have a time and a place for everything
 - reason and passion
 - PTX ISA, how gpus work
 - Aleatoric and Epistemic uncertainty